Skip to content

 An “evil” version (called Gollum), who will stop at nothing to get the Ring, and a “good” version (called Smeagol), who wants to be free from the Ring’s power, and live a normal life.
 In the movie, you see the two battling it out in pretty dramatic fashion.

-We have a “good” voice inside us.. that pushes us to apply for challenging jobs, send out cold emails, publish Linkedin content, go for promotions and sets boundaries.
+We have a “good” voice inside us…that pushes us to apply for challenging jobs, send out cold emails, publish Linkedin content, go for promotions and set boundaries.

-And then there’s the “evil” voice… which says things like:
+And then there’s the “evil” voice… which whispers things like:

 And imo?

-The degree to which you ignore / defeat / proceed-in-spite-of this voice will determine how satisfying & successful your career is.
+The extent to which you ignore or defeat this negative voice determines how satisfying and successful your career becomes.

 So, how do we defeat our inner Gollum?